-- 1.3.1.1 Under the approach set out in CP16-04 section 3.8, the FSA's ultimate aim is that insurers are required to set up technical provisions which correspond to the economic value of the entity fulfilling its insurance obligations to policyholders and other beneficiaries arising over the lifetime of the entity's portfolio of insurance policies.
-The value of technical provisions should be equal to the sum of a best estimate provision and a risk margin, as described in Appendix 1. - 1.3.1.2 However we recognise that for non-life insurers this may be a significant change from the current approach used for accounting and regulatory purposes. - 1.3.1.3 Over the coming years changes to accounting methodologies driven by IFRS17 will require changes to the approach used for calculating technical provisions for accounting purposes, towards the best estimate plus risk margin approach which will be required by our new framework. - 1.3.1.4 Non-life insurers may use accounting provisions in the QIS4 exercise, and potentially in the early years of the introduction of our new regime, while they work towards adapting their methodology to comply with both IFRS17 requirements and the requirements of our regulatory regime.
-If insurers wish to adopt this approach they should satisfy themselves that the accounting provisions are likely to be no lower than the provisions calculated on a best estimate plus risk margin approach. - 1.3.1.5 Where an insurer adopts the approach of using existing accounting provisions and is unable to split the technical provisions between best estimate and risk margin, the whole of the technical provisions should be shown in the QIS4 return as "best estimate provision".
-It will also be necessary to estimate the duration profile of the liability cash flows in order to estimate the impact of the interest rate shock scenario on technical provisions - we will provide a spreadsheet to assist with the application of the interest rate shock scenario - 1.3.1.6 If insurers do wish to complete QIS4 on the basis of the proposed best estimate plus risk margin approach, details of the required approach are set out in Appendix 1.
-These details also include various approximate approaches which will be acceptable at least in early submissions while more detailed approaches are implemented. - 1.3.1.7 Insurers should segment their (re)insurance obligations into homogeneous risk groups, and as a minimum by line of business, when calculating technical provisions.
+- 1.3.1.1 The FSA's ultimate aim is that insurers are required to set up technical provisions which correspond to the economic value of the entity fulfilling its insurance obligations to policyholders and other beneficiaries arising over the lifetime of the entity's portfolio of insurance policies.
+The value of technical provisions should be equal to the sum of a best estimate provision and a risk margin, as described in Appendix 1. - 1.3.1.2 However we recognise that for non-life insurers this may be a significant change from the current approach used for accounting and regulatory purposes. - 1.3.1.3 Over the coming years changes to accounting methodologies driven by IFRS17 will require changes to the approach used for calculating technical provisions for accounting purposes, towards the best estimate plus risk margin approach which will be required by our new framework. - 1.3.1.4 Non-life insurers may use accounting provisions in the QIS5 exercise, and potentially in the early years of the introduction of our new regime, while they work towards adapting their methodology to comply with both IFRS17 requirements and the requirements of our regulatory regime.
+If insurers wish to adopt this approach they should satisfy themselves that the accounting provisions are likely to be no lower than the provisions calculated on a best estimate plus risk margin approach. - 1.3.1.5 Further explanation of this approach can be found in Appendix 1.
+The appendix also include various approximate approaches which will be acceptable while more detailed approaches are implemented. - 1.3.1.6 Insurers should segment their insurance and reinsurance obligations into homogeneous risk groups, and as a minimum by line of business, when calculating technical provisions.
 Section 1.3.2 specifies the required segmentation of the obligations.